lud/CRM-Connectors/_Docs/PackageDocumentation.md

   * the package tree :

     * `conf` folder   : contains the configuration files, in particular the connector and the logger configurations,
+    * `core` folder   : contains the main connector's modules :
+      * the interactions manager, which actually connects the connector with the external WS APIs,
+      * the entities manager, which maps the external entities into internal entities,
+      * the customization manager, which contains all the specific data treatments,
     * `data` folder   : contains the module's resources.
 In the current design, it will contain a little cache file used to store the latest valid API session token.
     * `logs` folder   : logs of the package,
     * `tools` folder : toolkit of the package (see below),